Forthcoming, I●CON, International Journal of Constitutional Law

 Suggested Citation: Suggested Citation

 Huneeus, Alexandra Valeria and Madsen, Mikael Rask, Between Universalism and Regional Law and Politics: A Comparative History of the American, European and African Human Rights Systems (May 29, 2017).
-Forthcoming in I●CON, International Journal of Constitutional Law ; iCourts Working Paper Series No. 96.
+Forthcoming, I●CON, International Journal of Constitutional Law ; University of Copenhagen Faculty of Law Research Paper No. 20017-35; iCourts Working Paper Series No. 96.
 Available at SSRN: https://ssrn.com/abstract=2976318